Welcome to Whose Business Is This, Anyway? Where the tasks are unending and your stress level doesn’t matter: Sound familiar?

 Zirtual is a great choice for startups and entrepreneurs as the site specializes in providing dedicated virtual assistants to entrepreneurs, professionals and small teams.
 One of the biggest perks is that it works only with college-educated VAs who are based in the United States, so you don’t need to worry about the vetting process.
 Zirtual boasts that fewer than 2 percent of applicants get hired on to their service.

-Pat Flynn, founder of Smart Passive Income, often shares the benefits of working with virtual assistants on his podcast.
+Pat Flynn, the founder of Smart Passive Income, often shares the benefits of working with virtual assistants on his podcast.
 In his tutorial on delegation, he writes, “I know just how valuable my time is and where my time should be invested to give me the most return.”

 6. Workshops and events